What is your earliest memory of being happy?

 But it’s not that simple, as you can see below.
-There are an infinite number of stories of people who have made a ton of money but are miserable.
-The same goes for people who have very little, but still, find joy in their lives.
+There is an infinite number of stories of people who have made a ton of money but are miserable.
+The same goes for people who have very little, but still find joy in their lives.
 You don’t need money to be happy, but it can make you happier.

 Earning more, saving more, and investing more will help you lead a richer life.
 And a richer life will make you happier.
 Happiness is personal.

-If you aren’t already happy, then money can only provide a temporary escape from you inner well-being.
+If you aren’t already happy, then money can only provide a temporary escape from your inner well-being.

 For a different perspective, we recently recorded a Millennial Money podcast episode on the topic of money and happiness.

-Here are the biggest making more money can make you happier:
+Here are the biggest ways making more money can make you happier: